 Bentleyville Tour of Lights

-Bundle up and go early to join the nightly countdowns, chanting, “Five…four…three…two…ONE!” before the lights of Bentleyville go on with a whoosh and a cheer.
-Lighted tunnels and pathways lead visitors past themed displays depicting Split Rock Lighthouse, an ore ship, the Aerial Lift Bridge, and everything from the Nativity to the Island of Misfit Toys lit up by more than 4 million lights in a carnival of color.
+In Minnesota, you know the holiday season has begun when Bentleyville Tour of Lights opens.
+Bundle up and go early to join the nightly countdowns, chanting, “Five…four…three…two…ONE!” before the lights go on with a whoosh and a cheer.
+Lighted tunnels and pathways lead visitors past themed displays depicting Split Rock Lighthouse, an ore ship, the Aerial Lift Bridge and everything from the Nativity to the Island of Misfit Toys lit up by more than 4 million lights in a carnival of color.

 Christmas City Express